ssubashini17/tweet/README.md

     $ require 'tweet'

     # By default returns words from 1000 tweets
+    # screen_name refers to a twitter user's screen name
     $ Tweet.word_freq( screen_name )

     # Returns words from maximum of 3200 tweets
+    # :count represents the number of tweets to be processed
     $ Tweet.word_freq( screen_name, {:count => 2000} )

 ## Contributing